How to Price Your Art by Michael Damico

 - Time Value: Let’s say you prefer to make $20 per hour for your time and you are keeping track of your time, including driving to get the materials.
 Now let’s say you discover that you have put in a total of 37 hours on your latest creation.
 That’s a total value for your time of at least $740 (37 hours X $20 = $740).

 Okay, so you’ve figured out how much money you need to make from your work.
-If you want to show your work at a gallery and they get commission for any sales, then you have to adjust the price accordingly.
-We’ll try to explain this in plain terms, but just know that the calculator does all the math for you.
+If you want to show your work at a gallery and they get commission for any sales, then you have to price your art accordingly.
+I’ll try to explain this in plain terms, but just know that the calculator does all the math for you.

-The reason we even specify this is because many people go about pricing haphazardly.
+The reason I even specify this is because many people go about pricing haphazardly.
 For example, let’s say you want to get $1000 from a painting.
 But the gallery wants 30%.
 So, without thinking it through, you simply add 30% to $1000.
 That’s $300 added in and means the painting will sell for $1300, right?
 But your math is failing you.
 Because 30% of $1300 is $390.
 Which means you only made $910 and that’s $90 SHORT!
-So, take the time to learn this formula.
+So, when you price your art, take the time to learn this formula.
 Although, you can always come back here for a refresher and the calculator!

 Don’t freak out.
 Just scan this part first and then check out the calculator I have shared with you.
 In the meantime, get ready to do some basic algebra to figure the cost with gallery commission